Wall Street closes higher, adding to gains after big rally

-The S&P 500 was 0.8% higher as of 3:23 p.m.
-Eastern after some choppy afternoon trading.
-The benchmark index soared 2.8% on Tuesday, its best day in weeks.

-The Dow Jones Industrial Average bounced back into the green after a mid-afternoon slump to gain 62 points, or 0.2%, at 31,877.
-The Nasdaq composite was 1.7% higher.
+The Dow Jones Industrial Average managed a modest 0.2% gain after recovering from a midafternoon pullback.
+The Nasdaq composite climbed 1.6%.

+With the latest move higher the major indexes are on pace for a solid weekly gains.

+“It’s not exactly the most robust day, but it’s nice to follow up on a day like yesterday,” said Ross Mayfield, investment strategist at Baird.
+“It feels like over the past couple of months good days have given it all back the very next day.”

 Profit reporting season is ramping up, with more types of industries offering details about how high inflation and worries about a possible recession are affecting their customers.
 A lot is riding on whether they can continue to deliver healthy earnings.